1943 South African general election

 General elections were held in South Africa on 7 July 1943 to elect the 150 members of the House of Assembly.
 The United Party of Jan Smuts won an absolute majority.

+Due to a racially segregated election system and restrictive franchise requirements, the electorate consisted almost exclusively of white people (who were roughly 20% of the population).
+Very few people of coloured and Asian descent were allowed to vote in the election.

 Although the United Party was victorious, special wartime circumstances such as soldiers on active service being allowed to vote and Smuts's status as an international statesman probably exaggerated the depth and level of attachment to the United Party.

 The elections might also have understated Afrikaner support for nationalist policies, as many newly urbanised Afrikaners had not registered as voters.
 In addition, the infighting between the various Afrikaner political factions reduced their support during the election.
 However, this election was the beginning of the rise of D. F. Malan as the dominant spokesman for Afrikanerdom, which would come to fruition in the 1948 elections.

 Background

 There were significant changes to the South African party system, during the 1938-1943 Parliament.

 The United Party split in 1939, over the issue of South Africa's participation in the Second World War.
 The Prime Minister since 1924, General J. B. M. Hertzog, advocated neutrality.
 The then Deputy Prime Minister, General Jan Smuts, supported South African involvement in the war.
 The cabinet were evenly split on the issue, which had to be resolved by a Parliamentary vote.

 Smuts won the vote in the House of Assembly.
 He was then called upon to form a government.
 A wartime coalition ministry was appointed.
 The Smuts cabinet included pro-war members of the United Party, as well as the leaders of the Dominion and Labour parties.

 Hertzog and some of his followers left the United Party and created the People Party (VP - Volksparty).
 This group merged with the Purified National Party (GNP - Gesuiwerde Nasionale Party), to form the Reunited National Party (HNP - Herenigde Nasionale Party).
 Hertzog was the first leader of the new party, from January 1940, but later in the year Hertzog resigned after falling out with his new colleagues and some of his followers then formed the Afrikaner Party.